ssdorsey/peace-machine/process-notes/DV-coding-process.md

 ### event_type

   The "verb" in the event.
-Targets of interest under each
+Targets of interest under each.

+  **We will likely need more sub-categories under each of these**

 1. Non-lethal violence
    * protesters